Christmas Holiday Season Reuse, Reduce, Recycle Tips

 Christmas has traditionally been a season for giving.
 However, few gift recipients would welcome a gift of trash, food scraps or old tires.
 Careful consideration during the purchase of gifts will reduce the amount of useless packaging material, unusable product or senseless do-dads that end up in the wastebasket before Christmas day is over.

 Missouri citizens are not alone in producing large amounts of waste materials during the year, but with careful planning and a clear concern for the environment and the health and safety of family and neighbors, less waste production is a worth while goal for the coming new year.

 Following are some suggestions as to how this important waste reduction effort can begin.

 - Buy high quality, durable goods to reduce waste.
-A higher priced item may last longer and reduce the amount of junk merchandise ending up in landfills. i.e.: leather shoes rather than vinyl or cloth; high efficiency fluorescent light bulbs; or well made clothing items. proper disposal of Christmas trees that can be found on the publications web site.
+A higher priced item may last longer and reduce the amount of junk merchandise ending up in landfills. i.e.: leather shoes rather than vinyl or cloth; high efficiency fluorescent light bulbs; or well made clothing items.
+Proper disposal of Christmas trees that can be found on the publications webpage.